ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - SBP measurement error pulled from a normal distribution with mean=0 and SD=2.9 mm Hg
     - [Wallace_2011]_
   * - B
     - Only adherent simulants will move up categories.
-41.76% will not change medication due to theraputic inertia
+41.76% will not change/start medication due to theraputic inertia
     - [Ali_2021]_ [Liu_2017]_
   * - C
     - 41.76% will not start medication; 26.25% will receive two drugs at half dose, remainder will receive one drug at half dose